nerdschoolbergen/git/exercises/exercise-3.md

         todo_REMOTE_7068.txt
 ```

-Since merge conflict can (and will) go horribly bad sometimes, and people for some reason _hate_ to rewrite code caused by this, most merge tools automatically creates backup files of each version you worked with.
+Since merge conflict can (and will) go horribly bad sometimes, most merge tools automatically creates backup files of each version you worked with.
 You can look these over if you think you missed something, but typically we just delete them.

 - Delete all files listed as new (all files in the example above) by using the terminal only.